Infineon/mbed-os-example-xip/README.md

 # Overview
 This example demonstrates the Execute-In-Place (XIP) feature of PSoC 6 MCU using the SMIF block.
-In this example, a function is placed and executed from the external memory.
+In this example, a function is placed and executed from external QSPI memory.
 The function increments a set of integers and then prints on to a UART terminal.

 # Operation